Digital Communication and Cultural Studies

-The Communication Studies option equips students with the practical and theoretical preparation necessary for entrance into the workforce or graduate study.
+The Digital Communication and Cultural Studies option equips students with the practical and theoretical preparation necessary for entrance into the workforce or graduate study.

 Why Study This Program?

 The Communication Studies option with the Speech Communication major provides breadth and depth of knowledge in how processes of communication create and sustain society and culture.
 Students learn to critically analyze the social structures, cultural practices, organizations and institutions that result from our patterns of communication.

 Communication plays a pivotal role in every aspect of personal, social, and work life.
 Students receive practical and theoretical preparation necessary for achieving their potential.
 Critical and analytical studies focus on the circulation of meaning, distributions of power and everyday ethical practices in a wide variety of contexts.

 Studies indicate that a broad education in communication increases the likelihood of obtaining employment and maintaining career success in areas including the government, medicine and health care, media, the arts, business and industry, education and the family.
 In addition, this option provides students with an excellent foundation for graduate work leading to the M.A. or Ph.D. in Communication.
 Increasingly, students who pursue this option select a career path that includes education beyond the bachelor's degree.

 Students graduate with a Bachelor of Science (B.S.) in Speech Communications.

 What Will You Learn?